sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - 1
   - - We have a risk register which scores risks in a matrix based on their likelihood and potential consequences.
     ##### Potential Improvements
-    - We do not regularly update our risk register.
+    - Regularly update our risk register.
 * - 1.3.2.
   - 2
   - - All Turing projects must carry out a Data Protection Assessment Process.